|Interior, Port Authority Bus Terminal, decorated for the holidays.|

 |an entrance to Port Authority, 8th Avenue.|

 In the meantime, the Port Authority area seems to have no shortage of beer.
-Heartland Brewery has opened a location in the building, and a new place called the Beer Authority will be unveiled soon across from the terminal on the southwest corner of W. 40th Street and 8th Avenue, complete with advertised home cooking and a rooftop garden.
+Heartland Brewery has opened a location in the building, and the Beer Authority is located across from the terminal on the southwest corner of W. 40th Street and 8th Avenue.
 While waiting for the bus, be sure to also check out the very nice Frames (formerly Leisure Time Bowl), a modern entertainment facility with a bistro, a bar, and bowling lanes, toward the 9th Avenue side of the building.
 If there's no time for a walk to MoMA, enjoy the 1980 George Segal sculpture, The Commuters, inside the terminal.

 |Sculpture by George Segal titled The Commuters (1980).
 Port Authority.|